One of the most important skills to master in life is learning how to be consistent with your effort.

 But the truth is setting the goal is the easy part.
 Whether or not you actually achieve what you’re aiming at comes down to your daily habits.

-Nothing will change about your life until you shift something that you do every day.
+You will never change your life until you shift something that you do every day.
 Setting a well-defined goal doesn’t cover up your habitual behavioral patterns.

 So think about one daily habit that will move you towards your long-term goal.
 Try to make sure that this is a behavior that delivers maximum impact.